build-your-own-internet/byoi/chapters/001-getting-started/README.md

 ## Running your docker container

 We got this magic [Dockerfile](Dockerfile) that gets everything set up!
 Neat!
-Without going into too much detail, our Dockerfile builds our docker image on top of the specified OS (ubuntu), installs a bunch of networking software, and then copies in a script called `sleep.sh`.
-Because Docker containers only stay alive for as long as it takes to process whatever commands are given to it, we're using our `sleep.sh` script to tell our Docker container to `sleep` in the background so we can pop in and out of them as we please.
+Without going into too much detail, our Dockerfile builds our docker image on top of the specified OS (ubuntu), installs a bunch of networking software, and then copies in a script called `start-up.sh`.
+Because Docker containers only stay alive for as long as it takes to process whatever commands are given to it, we're using our `start-up.sh` script to tell our Docker container to `start-up` in the background so we can pop in and out of them as we please.

 To start with, we want to create 2 containers.
 We can use the same Docker image to generate both containers.
 To make it easy to differentiate between the containers, we're going to give them names.
 To do so: